 Kings of Europe can reclaim crown as Man City denied the double treble

-Kings of Europe can reclaim their crown as Man City are denied the double treble

 The champions were dethroned by the kings.
 Manchester City’s reign lasted only a year.
 Real Madrid, the club Pep Guardiola has long described as the kings of Europe, expelled City from continental competition by doing what they always do.
 They found a way.